 Our Lady of Loreto and Our Lady of Consolation

 Through the arch of the altar a traditional Our Lady of Loreto statue is visible.
 It was brought from Italy in 1647, and shortly thereafter it became renowned as miraculous throughout Lithuania and Europe.
 Students were known to pray by it during their exams.
-After the Second World War the statue was transferred to the Vilnius Art Museum, later restored, and then transferred to the Cathedral, where it can be viewed today at Valaviciai Chapel.
+After the Second World War the statue was transferred to the Vilnius Art Museum, later restored, and then transferred to the Church Heritage Museum.
 The current Our Lady of Loreto statue in Sts.
 Johns’ Church is a copy of the original, replicated by the restorers.
 Our Lady of Consolation Chapel, located in the left nave near the main entrance, is one of the six chapels in this Church.
 In its center there is an altar with an 18th century painting of the Blessed Virgin Mary with Child decorated with metal coverings.
 The second chapel is dedicated to St. Ann.
 It is also known as the Chapel of the Immaculate Conception, because its portal is decorated with a painting of the Mother of God in the clouds, surrounded by two Guardian Angels.
 Nearby in the Body of Christ Chapel (Oginskiai Chapel), the Most Blessed Sacrament is kept, and another painting of the Blessed Virgin Mary holding a Child, is venerated.

 St. Anne’s Church